drf-forms/drf-schema-adapter/docs/drf_auto_endpoint/index.md

 - `base_serializer`: a base serializer class to use instead of the default (`ModelSerialier`)
 - `serializer`: a custom serializer call that will be used to create the endpoint.
 - `include_str`: a boolean indicating whether or not `__str__` should be added to the serialier's fields list
-- `fieldsets`: a tuple containing the list of fieldsets to use.
-A fieldset has 2 properties, a `title` and a list of `fields` (by default, every field from the model will be used) :warning: only useful with [metadata](./metadata.md).
+- `fieldsets`: a tuple containing the list of fields.
+[metadata](./metadata.md).
 - `filter_fields`: a tuple containing a list of fields on which the endpoint will accept filtering
 - `search_fields`: a tuple containing a list of fields on which the endpoint will accept searching